Every child in Reception, Year 1 and Year 2 is able to receive a free meal at school as part of a government scheme.

 How to Pay

-From 1st April 2018, the price of a school meal is £2.25 and you must pay for at least one week (5 days) in advance on a Monday (or the first day of the school week).
+The price of a school meal is £2.25 and you must pay for at least one week (5 days) in advance on a Monday (or the first day of the school week).

 You may pay in advance for any number of meals and when your child is absent from school or on a school visit/trip your account will not be charged.
 We will remind you when you are running out of credit and need to pay more.
 Cheques should be made payable to Swaffield Primary School with your child's name & class on the back.
 We do not give change when paying in cash but if you require a refund because your child has discontinued taking a hot meal you must request this in writing and a cheque will be issued.

 You can also pay by BANK TRANSFER :-

 Reference: Please use SM followed by your child's name (e.g. SMEmma Smith)

 Your Child's Choice of Meal

 From Nursery to Year 2 parents will need to choose their child's meal for each day - write it, together with their child's name and class on a piece of paper to be handed into the class in the morning.